ISAITB/docs-itb-ta/source/conformanceDashboard/index.rst

 ---------------------

 The statements listed in the conformance dashboard correspond to the current status of the :ref:`communities <community>` and :ref:`domains <domains>`.
-If you have selected a single community using the provided filter, it becomes possible to take a readonly snapshot of this status that you can later on consult to review the conformance testing progress at previous points in time.
+If you have :ref:`selected a single community<monitor_conformance_status__filters>` using the provided filter, it becomes possible to take a readonly snapshot of this status that you can later on consult to review the conformance testing progress at previous points in time.
 You may want to do this to record an overview at specific milestones, or simply to track detailed testing progress over time.
 You could also find such snapshots useful to provide further versioning for test configurations over what is normally possible, by defining